honcharenko-roman/url-shortener/README.md

-# jooble-test-task
+# url-stortener
-Link shortening service written with Flask
+Link shortening service written with Flask and SQLAlchemy

 ## Algorithm:
 In order to keep links as short as possible, the original links are numbered using 32-base values, which are formed from '0123456789' + english lowercase alphabet.